Iteration Complexity and Finite-Time Efficiency of Adaptive Sampling Trust-Region Methods for Stochastic Derivative-Free Optimization: Consistency and Complexity Analysis

-\begin{remark} In the proof of Theorem \ref{thm:almostsureiterationcomplexity}, it is necessary for $c_{lb}$ to be sufficiently small such that $\Delta_k \ge \gamma_2 c_{lb}\epsilon$ for all $k < T_\epsilon$.
-Consequently, a larger value of $c_{lb}$ leads to a larger lower bound on the trust-region size, resulting in a smaller sample size $(N_k)$ and a larger step size.
+\begin{remark} A closer look in the proof of Theorem~\ref{thm:almostsureiterationcomplexity} suggests that Algorithm \ref{alg:ASTRO-DF-refined} has better iteration complexity than the original ASTRO-DF in the constant terms.
+This is because (dropping $\omega$ for ease of exposition) we have $\Delta_k \geq \gamma_2 c_{lb}\epsilon$ for all $K_E\le k<T_\epsilon$.
+If for all $k<K_E$, $\exists c'_{lb}>0$ such that $\Delta_k\geq\gamma_2 c'_{lb}\epsilon$, then $\sum_{k=0}^{T_\epsilon-1}{\Delta_k}^2 > \gamma_2^2 {c_{lb}}^2 \epsilon^2 (T_\epsilon - K_E)+{\gamma_2}^2 {c'_{lb}}^2 K_E \epsilon^2$.
+A larger value of $c'_{lb}$ leads to a larger lower bound on the trust-region size, resulting in a smaller sample size $(N_k)$ and a larger step size.
 This explains why the probability of having a successful iteration $k$ is paramount.
 The two refinements play a crucial role in increasing $c_{lb}$, as stated in Remark \ref{remark:delta_epsilon} and Theorem \ref{thm:increaseing-prob}.
-Hence, these refinements lead to a better iteration complexity than the original ASTRO-DF algorithm.
-As the direct search method does not require any extra oracle calls, its superior iteration complexity also translates to better work complexity.
-Notably, the work complexity may vary depending on the approach taken for reusing prior information.
-However, this aspect will not be discussed in this paper. \end{remark}
+Additionally, under certain regularity conditions of random variable $K_E$ such as finite first moment, Theorem~\ref{thm:almostsureiterationcomplexity} becomes equivalent to the $L_1$ results or $\mbE[T_\epsilon]=\mcO(\epsilon^{-2})$ that is similar to what \cite{blanchet2019convergence} achieve.
+However, we attain this canonical rate without assumptions of probabilitally fully linear models, independence, or using renewal theory. \end{remark}